-There are many types of construction contractors.
+There are many types of contractors.
 Some do small, remodeling jobs, some develop real estate, and others build large projects, such as schools and complex recreation centers.
+Here are six main types of contractors:

 Small renovation contractors work on jobs that don’t require large organizations or estimates.
 They seek work to improve someone’s home or business facility.
 Usually working with a small crew of handy-men, they will manage the paperwork of the business at night or on weekends.
 If a small renovation contractor is skilled at both the physical work and the paperwork, he or she often will aspire to become a general contractor and move up to larger jobs.